 The colored horns provided a unique soundtrack at every match and despite the predictable complaints from killjoys, the din added to a carnival atmosphere.

 It's hard to travel around Dhaka this week without running into Stumpy, mascot to the 2011 ICC Cricket World Cup.
 The city is dotted with posters of the upbeat, cartoonish blue elephant.
 In each one, he's holding a cricket bat-shaped clock, counting down to the second the World Cup begins.

 As if anyone in cricket-mad Bangladesh could forget.
-Read the rest of this entry »
+FULL POST

 Like countless football fans around the world, the highlight of my Monday was watching the Clasico: Barcelona versus Real Madrid, two of the biggest clubs in world football going head to head.

 Unlike countless fans, I had to wait until 4 a.m. for kick-off ... because I live in Hong Kong.
 But it was worth it to see a thrilling match in which Barca crushed their Spanish title rivals 5-0.

 I am the reason Real Madrid president Florentino Perez signs players like Zidane, Beckham and Cristiano Ronaldo: I'm an Asian fan passionate about European football, eager to support a club in a far-off town as if it were my own, and happy to spend my money on all the shirts, shorts, balls and related merchandise that clubs mass-produce.